hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

 # Creating and using static glues

-The SwiftAutomation framework bundle includes an `aeglue` tool for generating static glue files.
+The SwiftAutomation framework includes a command line `aeglue` tool for generating static glue files.
 Glues enable you to control "AppleScriptable" applications using human-readable property and method names derived from their built-in terminology resources.

 ## Generating a glue

-To add `aeglue` to your Bash shell's search path, add the following line to your `~/.bash_profile`, replacing <code><var>/path/to/SwiftAutomation.framework</var></code> with the framework's actual path:
+For convenience, add the following shortcut to your `~/.bash_profile`:

-<pre><code>export $PATH="$PATH:<var>/path/to/SwiftAutomation.framework</var>/Resources/bin"</code></pre>
+  alias aeglue=/Library/Frameworks/SwiftAutomation.framework/Resources/bin/aeglue

 To view the `aeglue` tool's full documentation: